Course Availability: Part Time

 Some graduates may be able to apply for UKCP (United Kingdom Council for Psychotherapy) psychotherapy registration.
 This will involve an optional extra add-on course (and extra costs) over a period of twelve months with three long weekend seminars in October 2021, March 2022 and June 2022.
 This course will facilitate students’ preparation of a portfolio of evidence to meet the UKCP humanistic and integrative section criteria (including written work at university postgraduate level) for assessment by a university organisational member of the UKCP.

 Between two and four members of staff will attend each weekend seminar.
 John Lees will provide continuity between the weekends and will be responsible for organising the interim seminars.
 One graduate of the course will attend each seminar as an assistant see staff details for more information.

 Dissociation as a result of trauma: blackboard drawing by Henriette Dekkers

-This course will be running for the second time in the UK.
-The first UK course, which is still running, will be completed in 2016.
-Click here to read some comments from current students.
+This course will be running for the third time in the UK.
+The first UK course, was completed in 2016 and the second course is currently underway.

-Since the late 1980s, Ad and Henriette Dekkers have successfully delivered the course inHolland, Germany, Italy, Spain, Russia, Israel, Brazil, Argentina and Chile.
+Since the late 1980s, Ad and Henriette Dekkers have successfully delivered the course inHolland, Germany, Italy, Spain, Russia, Israel, Brazil, Argentina, Chile and the UK.

-Students who successfully complete the course will be eligible to join the International Federation of Anthroposophic Psychotherapy Associations (IFAPA).
-The Association was formed in 2012 and held its first international conference at Emerson College in June 2014: see conference report), June 2016 and June 2018.
+Students who successfully complete the course will be eligible to join the International Federation of Anthroposophic Psychotherapy Associations (IFAPA): see international student feedback.
+The Association was formed in 2012 and has held two international conferences at Emerson College in June 2014 (see conference report), June 2016 and June 2018.